Thursday, August 14, 2008

 a new science altogether.
 Something we need to invest in to master and use

 to advantage.
-Markets of the US, Germany and indeed Japan are rich in this
+Markets of the

 experience.
 We need to learn retail branding shedding our pomposity as brand